ArenRedd/arenredd.github.io/_posts/2025-05-28-arch-linux-cli-troubleshooting-and-grub-customization.md

 After rebooting, termshark finally opened like a charm — no sudo needed.
 Clean and safe.

-## ⚙️ Part 3: Dual Boot + Custom GRUB Theme = Chef's Kiss
+## ⚙️ Part 3: Dual Boot + Custom grub Theme = Chef's Kiss

-So here’s the setup: I’m running a dual boot — Arch Linux and Kali Linux.
+So here’s the setup: I’m running a dual boot — arch-linux and kali-linux.

-Now, when I installed Arch after Kali, Arch’s GRUB loader took control (as expected in an EFI setup).
-That’s fine — Arch’s GRUB is easier for me to tweak.
+Now, when I installed Arch after Kali, Arch’s grub loader took control (as expected in an EFI setup).
+That’s fine — Arch’s grub is easier for me to tweak.

-But the default GRUB menu?
+But the default grub menu?
 Meh.
 It was plain, lifeless, and didn’t scream “You built this machine.”

 So I decided to make it mine.

-### 🎨 GRUB Customization – Step by Step
+### 🎨 grub customization – Step by Step

 Picked a Theme
 Found a slick one online and modified it slightly to suit my setup.

 Added Logos

-✅ Arch Linux logo
+✅ arch-linux logo

-✅ Kali Linux logo
+✅ kali-linux logo

 Tuned Colors & Fonts
 Gave it that dark, hacker feel — Tron vibes 🌌